-5 Report ITU-R M.2441, published in 2018, provided an initial compilation of usage of IMT in

-6 specific applications.
-Further, it introduces potential new emerging applications of IMT in areas

-- beyond traditional voice, data and entertainment type communications as envisaged in the vision for IMT-2020.
-PPDR is one of the specific applications of IMT is addressed in Report ITU-R M.2291. - 9 This report has been developed in response to Question ITU-R 262/5 which calls upon ITU-R to - study specific industrial and enterprise applications, their emerging usages, and their functionalities, that may be supported by IMT - 11 that may be supported by IMT. - 12 APT recently developed a report1 on new/emerging critical applications and use cases of IMT for - 13 industrial, societal and enterprise usages, addresses the capabilities of IMT and its use cases, to - 14 meet the needs of private mobile broadband networks. - 15 Today's industrial automation is powered by ICT technology and this trend will increase manifold - 16 with advent of new broadband mobile technologies such as IMT-2020 technologies, leading to - 17 increased business efficiencies, improved safety, and enhanced market agility.
-Industry 4.0 enables 18 industries to fuse physical with digital processes by connecting all sensors and actuators, machines - and workers in the most flexible way available.
-Tethering them to a wired network infrastructure is - 20 expensive and, ultimately, it will limit the possible applications of Industry 4.0 and Industry 5.0 in - the future.
+- 5 Report ITU-R M.2441, published in 2018, provided an initial compilation of usage of IMT in - 6 specific applications.
+Further, it introduces potential new emerging applications of IMT in areas - 7 beyond traditional voice, data and entertainment type communications as envisaged in the vision for - 8 IMT-2020.
+PPDR is one of the specific applications of IMT is addressed in Report ITU-R M.2291. - 9 This report has been developed in response to Question ITU-R 262/5 which calls upon ITU-R to - study specific industrial and enterprise applications, their emerging usages, and their functionalities, - that may be supported by IMT. - 12 APT recently developed a report on new/emerging critical applications and use cases of IMT for - industrial, societal and enterprise usages, addresses the capabilities of IMT and its use cases, to - meet the needs of private mobile broadband networks. - 15 Today's industrial automation is powered by ICT technology and this trend will increase manifold - with advent of new broadband mobile technologies such as IMT-2020 technologies, leading to - increased business efficiencies, improved safety, and enhanced market agility.
+Industry 4.0 enables - industries to fuse physical with digital processes by connecting all sensors and actuators, machines - and workers in the most flexible way available.
+Tethering them to a wired network infrastructure is - 20 expensive and, ultimately, it will limit the possible applications of Industry 4.0 and Industry 5.0 in - 21 the future.
 Industrial grade private wireless will unleash its real potential by providing the most - 22 flexible and cost-effective way to implement a wide range of industry applications.
-Current IT - 23 based automation solutions are well adapted for day-to-day business communications, but are - 24 limited in reliability, security, predictable performance, multiuser capacity and mobility, all features - which are required for operational applications that are business or mission critical.
-Similarly, - 26 applications in mines, port terminals or airports require large coverage area, low latency and - challenging environments, which so far only two-way mission critical radios could meet.
-In both mining and port terminals, remotely operated, autonomous vehicles, such as trucks, cranes and - 29 straddle carriers are used requiring highly reliable mission critical mobile communications. - 30 Taking manufacturing, with thousands of factories with thousands of employees, as an example, - 31 typical business cases revolve around controlling the production process, improving material - 32 management, improving safety, and introducing new tools.
-Fortunately, IMT-2020 technologies are - 33 available in configurations perfectly suited to building industrial-strength private wireless networks - 34 to support Industry 4.0.
-IMT-2020 technologies bring the best features of wireless connectivity and - 35 have proven their capabilities both in large consumer mobile networks area and in many industrial - segments.
-The time is ripe for many industries to leverage private networks using IMT-2020 technologies to increase efficiencies and automation.
-In simple terms - - 38 i) A private network is a dedicated network of the enterprise involving connections of the 39 people, systems and processes of the enterprise. - 40ii)A private network is a dedicated network by the enterprise setup internally in the enterprise by internal IT teams or outsourced.
+Current IT - based automation solutions are well adapted for day-to-day business communications, but are - 24 limited in reliability, security, predictable performance, multiuser capacity and mobility, all features - 25 which are required for operational applications that are business or mission critical.
+Similarly, - 26 applications in mines, port terminals or airports require large coverage area, low latency and - 27 challenging environments, which so far only two-way mission critical radios could meet.
+In both - 28 mining and port terminals, remotely operated, autonomous vehicles, such as trucks, cranes and - 29 straddle carriers are used requiring highly reliable mission critical mobile communications. - Taking manufacturing, with thousands of factories with thousands of employees, as an example, - 31 typical business cases revolve around controlling the production process, improving material - management, improving safety, and introducing new tools.
+Fortunately, IMT-2020 technologies are - available in configurations perfectly suited to building industrial-strength private wireless networks - 34 to support Industry 4.0.
+IMT-2020 technologies bring the best features of wireless connectivity and - have proven their capabilities both in large consumer mobile networks area and in many industrial - nave proven their capabilities both in large consumer moone networks area and in many moustain - segments.
+The time is ripe for many industries to leverage private networks using IMT-2020 - 37 technologies to increase efficiencies and automation.
+In simple terms - - 38 i) A private network is a dedicated network of the enterprise involving connections of the people, systems and processes of the enterprise. - 40 ii) A private network is a dedicated network by the enterprise setup internally in the enterprise by internal IT teams or outsourced.

-1 APT Report No. APT/AWG/REP-126 - Emerging critical applications and use cases of IMT for industrial, societal and enterprise usages.
+&lt;sup>2 APT Report No. APT/AWG/REP-126 - Emerging critical applications and use cases of IMT for industrial, societal and enterprise usages.